kop1/newznab/README.txt

 	* Warning: Wrong parameter count for strstr() in newznab\www\lib\TMDb.php on line 354 - wrong php version, requires 5.3+
 	* Strict Standards: Non-static method PEAR::isError() should not be called statically - disable strict error reporting
 	* Error 502 Bad Gateway - error at $cfg->pearCheck = @include('System.php'); solved by adding in open_basedir path to pear
+	* Call to undefined function curl_init() - Make sure you are using the right php.ini file.
+If you are using WAMP, then the php.ini file that apache uses is in the apache /bin folder (not the php.ini in wamp/php).
+The php cli will use the first php.ini it can find in the windows path environment variable.
+In my case, this was an old version in another php directory I set up.
+Once I deleted that, it used the version in the /wamp/php directory.

 DEBUGGING
 	switch php.ini error_reporting to E_ALL and ensure logging to browser is enabled.